Laser Safety Officer BEO Practice Test - Prep, Questions & Study Guide

-Question: 1 / 400
+1 / 20

-What is the main characteristic of a class 1 laser?
+What defines a class 2 laser?

 Get further explanation with Examzify DeepDiveBeta